Paul Walsh: Luton Town

 Walsh was signed by Luton Town manager David Pleat for £400,000 plus Steve White in July 1982.
-Pleat had an attacking philosophy which gave Walsh the freedom to express himself and score goals.
-In only his second game for Luton at Kenilworth Road he scored a hat-trick in a 5–3 win over Notts County, the second goal of which was voted Goal of the Season as he beat numerous defenders before chipping the goalkeeper.
+Pleat had an attacking philosophy that allowed Walsh to express himself and score goals.
+In only his second game for Luton at Kenilworth Road, he scored a hat-trick in a 5–3 win over Notts County, the second goal of which was voted Goal of the Season as he beat numerous defenders before chipping the goalkeeper.
 On the final day of the 1982–83 season Luton needed to beat Manchester City at Maine Road to remain in the First Division, and a late Radomir Antić volley secured the "Hatters" a 1–0 win and a place in the top-flight.
-After the game Pleat celebrated by running down the touchline in a scene that became an iconic moment of 1980s football in England.
+After the game, Pleat celebrated by running down the touchline in a scene that became an iconic moment of 1980s football in England.

-Luton enjoyed an excellent start to the 1983–84 season, and were in third place on Boxing day.
+Luton enjoyed an excellent start to the 1983–84 season and were in third place on Boxing Day.
 On 10 December, Walsh scored a hat-trick in a 4–2 win over Stoke City at the Victoria Ground.
-However a run of just three wins in 24 games saw Luton go from title contenders to relegation candidates, as well as exit the FA Cup in a 4–3 defeat to rivals Watford at Vicarage Road.
+However, a run of just three wins in 24 games saw Luton go from title contenders to relegation candidates, as well as exit the FA Cup in a 4–3 defeat to rivals Watford at Vicarage Road.
 Luton ended the campaign in 16th place, and Walsh was voted as PFA Young Player of the Year, ahead of candidates such as Ian Rush, Nigel Callaghan and John Barnes.